 Elopidae

-Tenpounders (Ladyfishes) – Elongate and cylindrical in shape.
-The upper jaw extends past the eye.
-The single dorsal fin has a concave margin.
-The caudal fin is deeply forked (Kells and Carpenter 2011).
+Tenpounders – Elongate and cylindrical in shape.
+The upper jaw extending past the eye.
+The single dorsal fin with a concave margin; caudal fin deeply forked (Kells and Carpenter 2011).

 Elops saurus – Ladyfish